ShubhamDev-AI/fullstack-web-developer-udacity-notes/3-back-end/notes/Lesson 11 - Google+ Auth for server side apps.md

 - Out app holds client's Token and makes request to Auth Provide to get Token
 - Auth Provider gives our app Token, and we use this Token to create user account

+## Anti forgery
+- Forgery means the authenticated user is fake.
+- To prevent it, we use a token session to verify both client and server side.